-Your first priority after being hit by a drunk driver is to get immediate medical treatment, even if you feel fine.
+After an accident with a drunk driver, your first priority is to get immediate medical treatment, even if you feel fine.
 Once you’ve done that, here are your next steps:

 - Save all of your medical records and receipts, as well as any statements showing any wages or other income you missed while you were recovering from the accident.

 - Request a copy of your police accident report so you can use it as evidence that the other driver was at fault.

 - Follow your doctor’s treatment regimen carefully, exactly as they explained it to you.

 - Don’t make any public statements about the accident, especially on social media.